 Signs of an allergic reaction to this medicine, including breathing problems, swelling of the face and neck region (angioedema), chest pain have been reported with ibuprofen.
-Stop taking this medicine immediately and immediately contact your doctor or medical emergency department if you notice any of these signs.
+Stop taking this medicine immediately and immediately contact your doctor or medical emergency department if you notice any of these signs ibuprofen may be associated with a small increased risk of heart attack or stroke, particularly when used at high doses.
+Do not exceed the recommended dose or duration of treatment.

-Risk of heart attack or stroke:
+Risk of heart attack or stroke: Anti-inflammatory/painkiller medicines like